-Under the directions of C&AG, the Office of the Principal Accountant General (Audit), Sikkim conducts audit of Government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions under Social, Economic, Revenue and General Sectors, which are spread all over the State.
-The Principal Accountant General (Audit) is assisted by a Deputy Accountant General.
+Under the directions of C&AG, the Office of the Principal Accountant General (Audit), Nagaland conducts audit of Government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions1 under Social, Economic, Revenue and General Sectors, which are spread all over the State.
+The Principal Accountant General (Audit) is assisted by one Deputy Accountant General.

 The authority of audit is derived from Article 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971 (C & AG's (DPC) Act).
-Under Section 13 of the C & AG's (DPC) Act the Office of the Principal Accountant General (Audit) has been entrusted with the audit of all expenditure incurred from the Consolidated Fund of Government of Sikkim.
-This office conducts audit of revenue receipts of Government of Sikkim under Section 16 of the C & AG's (DPC) Act.
-The office of Principal Accountant General (Audit) conducts supplementary audit of the accounts of four State Government companies under Section 143 (6) (a) of the Companies Act, 2013, as these companies are registered under the Companies Act, 2013.
-The Companies Act 1956 as well as Companies Act 2013 have not been extended to the State of Sikkim.
-Therefore, other companies of the State Government, (expect the four companies) are registered under State's own "Registration of Companies Act Sikkim 1961".
-Audits of these companies are entrusted to CAG of India by the State Government from time to time.
+Under Section 13 of the C & AG's (DPC) Act the Office of the Principal Accountant General (Audit) has been entrusted with the audit of all expenditure incurred from the Consolidated Fund of Government of Nagaland.
+This office conducts audit of revenue receipts of Government of Nagaland under Section 16 of the C & AG's (DPC) Act.
+This office conducts supplementary audit of the Balance Sheet of all State Government companies under Section 143 (6) (a) of the Companies Act, 2013.
+This office is responsible for audit of accounts of autonomous bodies and authorities falling under Section 14, 15, 19 (2), 19 (3) and 20 (1) of C & AG's (DPC) Act.
+The C&AG prescribes the principles and methodologies for various audits in the Auditing Standards and the Regulations on Audit and Accounts, 2007.

-&lt;sup>1 Audit of World Bank assisted projects, Asian Development Bank assisted projects etc.
+1 Audit of World Bank assisted projects, Asian Development Bank assisted projects etc.